satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Peer-reviewed publications are the primary mechanism for sharing scientific results.
 The current peer-review process is, however, fraught with many problems that undermine the pace, validity, and credibility of science.
+We identify five fingers of death, doom, destruction, and despair, : (1) Reviewers are expected to have comprehensive expertise;
+(2) Reviewers do not have sufficient access to methods and materials to evaluate a study; (3) Reviewers are not acknowledged; (4) There is no measure of the quality of a review; and (5) Reviews take a lot of time, and once submitted cannot evolve.

 Precious few anonymous reviewers work in relative isolation, in a short amount of time and rarely have access to the information necessary to evaluate a study’s reproducibility.
 Reviewers are neither officially acknowledged, nor are their reviews held to any objective standard.
-We argue that these problems can be addressed by building upon computer programming code management systems.
+We argue that these problems can be addressed by building upon computer programming code management systems. \ :sup:``[a] <#cmnt1>`_`\

-1. Reviewers are expected to have comprehensive expertise.

-2. Reviewers do not have sufficient access to methods and materials to evaluate a study.

-3. Reviewers are not acknowledged.

-4. There is no measure of the quality of a review.

-5. Reviews take a lot of time, and once submitted cannot evolve.

 We propose that these problems can be resolved by making the following changes to the review process: